Robina Foundation Human Rights Fellows

 Terra earned her B.A. in Political Science and English with a minor in Hispanic Studies from the University of Pennsylvania in 2007, where she graduated summa cum laude.

 During his time at the Law School, Jason was an Associate Fellow in the Yale World Fellows program, a Student Fellow with the Information Society Project, a Vice President of the American Constitution Society, and a Teaching Assistant for then-Dean Harold Koh.
-Jason also served as student director of the Samuel Jacobs Criminal Justice Clinic and participated in the Lowenstein Human Rights Clinic and the Legislative Advocacy Clinic.
+Jason also served as student director of the Criminal Justice Clinic and participated in the Lowenstein Human Rights Clinic and the Legislative Advocacy Clinic.

-Jason graduated from Northwestern University in 2000 and served as a Peace Corps Volunteer and then as Country Director of the Chisec Community Conservation Project in Alta Verapaz, Guatemala.
+Jason graduated with honors from Northwestern University in 2000 and served as a Peace Corps Volunteer and then as Country Director of the Chisec Community Conservation Project in Alta Verapaz, Guatemala.
 Between law school and his fellowship year, Jason clerked for the Honorable Raymond J. Dearie, then-Chief Judge of the U.S. District Court for the Eastern District of New York, and worked as an associate at Debevoise & Plimpton LLP in New York.

 The 2009-2010 Fellows